Helloyunho/Ori/README.md

 ## Known issues

 - Preformance is kinda slower than I expected
-- Sometimes youtube-dl fails because of metadata error (Will be fixed by using swift to add metadata)
+- ~~Sometimes youtube-dl fails because of metadata error (Will be fixed by using swift to add metadata)~~ Fixed from v0.2

 ## Screenshots